la2050/challenge/_2020/play/bicycle-kitchen-la-bicicocina.md

   motorized vehicle traffic throughout Los Angeles.
 These benefits would have substantial social, economic, and environmental impacts, and pave the way towards a better version of the city we all love and call home.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  People for Mobility Justice - This organization will teach the bicycle safety classes.

+  Bikerowave - We will source additional necessary bicycle hardware from this not-for-profit organization.

+  Cahuenga Branch Library (Los Angeles Public Library) - This library branch will help us find program participants.

+  Los Angeles LGBT Center (Children, Youth & Family Services) - This center will help us find program participants.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support